 We do tolerate a bit of mystery.
 We don’t share the widespread allergy toward poems that require rereading or resist paraphrase: al dente poems, you might call them.
 Given a choice, we’ll take the puzzling piece over the flat one.
 The uneven poem with a few resonant lines may edge out a smoother but more conventional one.
 Caution might not pay!

-Finally, here’s a little practical secret: Because of our layout, we’re always in need of pieces of five to ten lines to fill out pages.
+Finally, here’s a little practical secret: Because of our format, we’re always in need of pieces of five to ten lines to fill out pages.